jesuscuevas/csus_website/_posts/2021-03-08-introduction-natural-language-processing.md

 ```

 123 GO- when should you encode text data in format other than ASCII or UTF-8?

+Only if you're forced to.

+Other options:

+- UTF-16
+- UTF-32
+- latin
+- japanese specific
+- many others

 A __document__ is one unit of text, for example: